Content:

 All gaps in your pension fund can be closed by making voluntary purchases until you retire.
 You can find out how high your purchasing potential is in your pension fund statement.
 In order to act quickly, you should request it directly after your stay abroad.

 Your pillar 3a account needs the least action, and you can continue to maintain it as usual.
-However, as soon as you do not earn income on which AHV contributions are compulsory, you will no longer be able to pay in to this account.
+However, as soon as you do not earn income on which OASI contributions are compulsory, you will no longer be able to pay in to this account.
 If you invest your assets in an investment fund during your stay abroad, you increase the chances of maximizing returns.

 Are you familiar with our digital pension solution?